garrandall/popular-music-data/tracks/meet-el-presidente-duran-duran.md

 She's on the factory wall.
 And when the gentlemen retire
 Guess who's in control?
 She blew your money
 On taking a cruise.
 If that isn't funny,
 Well, watch out teacher.

-Ooh, ooh.
+Oh, oh.
 When the chamber's empty
-She said ooh, ooh, Meet El Presidente.
+She said oh, oh, Meet El Presidente.

 Dressed in flimsy clothing,
 Use your lipstick line